-Guidelines to this case, the parties stipulate and agree as follows:

-c.
-The parties agree that the amount of crack cocaine and cocaine involved in this offense will result in a base offense level 20 under the revised U.S.S.G.
+- c.
+The parties agree that the amount of crack cocaine involved in this offense is at least 22 grams but not more than 28 grams and will result in a base offense level 24 under the revised U.S.S.G.
 2D1.1.

-d.
-The defendant has admitted his guilt and clearly accepted responsibility for his actions, and has assisted authorities in the investigation or prosecution of his own misconduct by timely notifying authorities of his intention to enter a plea of guilty, thereby permitting the Government to avoid preparing for trial and permitting the Government and the Court to allocate their resources efficiently.
-Therefore, he is entitled to a three-level reduction pursuant to § 3E1.1(b) of the Sentencing Guidelines.
-The Government, at the time of sentencing, will file a written motion with the Court to that effect, unless the defendant (1) fails to abide by all of the terms and conditions of this plea agreement and his pretrial release; or (2) attempts to withdraw his guilty plea, violates the law, or otherwise engages in conduct inconsistent with his acceptance of responsibility;
+The parties believe that the defendant may be classified as a Career Offender under which the applicable Guidelines section for the offense of conviction is U.S.S.G. § 4B1.1(b)(B), which provides for a base offense level of 32; - d.
+The defendant has admitted her guilt and clearly accepted responsibility for her actions, and has assisted authorities in the investigation or prosecution of her own misconduct by timely notifying authorities of her intention to enter a plea of guilty, thereby permitting the Government to avoid preparing for trial and permitting the Government and the Court to allocate their resources efficiently.
+Therefore, she is entitled to a three-level reduction pursuant to § 3E1.1(b) of the Sentencing Guidelines.
+The Government, at the time of sentencing, will file a written motion with the Court to that effect, unless the defendant (1) fails to abide by all of the terms and conditions of this plea agreement and her pretrial release; or (2) attempts to withdraw her guilty plea, violates the law, or otherwise engages in conduct inconsistent with her acceptance of responsibility; - e.

-e.
 There is no agreement between the parties regarding the defendant's criminal history category.
-The parties agree that the Court will determine his applicable criminal history category after receipt of the presentence investigation report prepared by the United States Probation Office;
+The parties agree that the Court will determine her applicable criminal history category after receipt of the presentence investigation report prepared by the United States Probation Office; - f.

-f.
 The defendant understands that the estimate of the parties with respect to the Guidelines computation set forth in the subsections of this paragraph does not bind the Court or the United States Probation Office with respect to the appropriate Guidelines levels.
-Additionally, the failure of the Court to accept these stipulations will not, as outlined in Paragraph 9 of this plea agreement, provide the defendant with a basis to withdraw his plea of guilty; g.
-The United States agrees not to seek an upward departure from the Guidelines or a sentence outside the Guidelines range, and defendant agrees to not seek a downward departure from the Guidelines or a sentence outside the Guidelines range.
-The agreement by the parties to not seek a departure from the Guidelines is not binding upon the Court or the United States Probation Office and the Court may impose any sentence authorized by law, including any sentence outside the applicable Guidelines range that is not "unreasonable";
+Additionally, the failure of the Court to accept these stipulations will not, as outlined in Paragraph 9 of this plea agreement, provide the defendant with a basis to withdraw her plea of guilty; - g.
+The United States agrees not to seek an upward departure from the Guidelines.
+If the defendant is determined to be a career offender under § 4B1.1(b)(B), the defendant may request a sentence beneath the Guidelines range using the factors set forth in 18 U.S.C. § 3553 as a basis for this request.
+The government reserves the right to argue against any request by the defendant for a downward departure or variance from the Guidelines range.
+The agreement by the United States to not seek a departure from the Guidelines is not binding upon the Court or the United States Probation Office and the Court may impose any sentence authorized by law, including any sentence outside the applicable Guidelines range that is not "unreasonable";